mikepk/pybald/docs/intro.rst

 What Pybald is **not**\ :

-* Not Battle Tested
-* Not Performance Tested
 * Not Designed for maximum configurability.
 It's relatively trivial to use a different template engine or url dispatcher but that's not the goal of the project.
 There are other frameworks that serve that need like `Pylons / Pyramid <http://pylonshq.com>`_

 Dependencies